DevExpress-Examples/asp-net-bootstrap-grid-initialize-combo-box-column-in-batch-edit-mode/Readme.md

 1. Add a [BootstrapGridView](https://docs.devexpress.com/AspNetBootstrap/DevExpress.Web.Bootstrap.BootstrapGridView) control to your page and populate it with columns.

-2. Create a combo box column and and specify its [PropertiesComboBox](https://docs.devexpress.com/AspNetBootstrap/DevExpress.Web.Bootstrap.BootstrapGridViewComboBoxColumn.PropertiesComboBox) settings for the view mode.
+2. Create a combo box column and specify its [PropertiesComboBox](https://docs.devexpress.com/AspNetBootstrap/DevExpress.Web.Bootstrap.BootstrapGridViewComboBoxColumn.PropertiesComboBox) settings for the view mode.
 To bind a combo box column to a data source, handle the column's [ItemRequestedByValue](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemRequestedByValue) and [ItemRequestedByFilterCondition](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemsRequestedByFilterCondition) events and filter the data source.

     ```aspx
     <dx:BootstrapGridViewComboBoxColumn FieldName="YourFieldName" ...>